Laparoscopic sterilisation is a procedure that gives women a safe, convenient and permanent form of contraception.

-This webpage will give you information about a laparoscopic sterilisation.
+This webpage offers information about laparoscopic sterilisation.
 If you have any questions, you should ask your GP or other relevant health professional.

-A laparoscopic sterilisation is a method of female contraception which is permanent.
-It involves blocking both fallopian tubes to prevent you from becoming pregnant.
+Laparoscopic sterilisation is a permanent method of female birth control.
+It blocks or removes both fallopian tubes to prevent pregnancy.

 Are there any alternatives to sterilisation?